GenomicsAotearoa/hts_workshop_mpi/level2/04-working-with-illumina-data.md

 ## Trimming paired data and preserving read order

-Once we have visualised our sequence quality, we need to make some decisions regarding whether we perform quality filering or not, how severely the data must be trimmed, and whether or not we need to remove adapater sequences.
+Once we have visualised our sequence quality, we need to make some decisions regarding whether we perform quality filering or not, how severely the data must be trimmed, and whether or not we need to remove adapter sequences.

 There are many tools available for trimming sequence data, and today we are only going to work with one - [fastp](https://github.com/OpenGene/fastp).
 This tool was selected for its speed and performance, as well as having a good suite of quality-of-life features, but it there are many alternate tools out there which can perform the same job.